-You, the victim of a severe form of trafficking in persons, should file Form I-914.
-You may file Form I-914, Supplement A, Application for Derivative T Nonimmigrant Status, with your Form I-914 now or at a later date for your eligible family members.
+Form I-914 should be filed by you, the victim of a severe form of trafficking in persons.
+You may file Form I-914, Supplement A, Application for Family Member of T-1 Recipient, with your Form I-914 now or at a later date for your eligible family members.

 - 1. Principal Applicant.
 You must demonstrate all of the following: - A. You are or have been a victim of a severe form of trafficking in persons; - B. You are physically present in the United States at the time of filing your application.
-You can establish physical presence if you meet one of the criteria below: - (1) You are physically present in the United States, American Samoa, or the Commonwealth of the Northern Mariana Islands, or at a port of entry, on account of trafficking in persons; or - (2) You were allowed entry into the United States to participate in investigative or judicial processes associated with an act or a perpetrator of trafficking; - C. You have complied with any reasonable request for assistance from a Federal, State, Tribal, or local agency that has the authority to detect, investigate or prosecute acts of trafficking or the investigating of a crime where the acts of trafficking are at least one central reason for the commission of that crime, unless: - (1) You are under 18 years of age; or - (2) You are unable to cooperate with a request due to physical or psychological trauma; and - D. You would suffer extreme hardship involving unusual and severe harm upon removal. - 2.
+You can establish physical presence if you meet one of the criteria below: - (1) You are physically present in the United States, American Samoa, or the Commonwealth of the Northern Mariana Islands, or at a port of entry, on account of trafficking in persons; or - (2) You were allowed entry into the United States to participate in investigative or judicial processes associated with an act or a perpetrator of trafficking; - C. You have complied with any reasonable request for assistance from a Federal, state, local, or tribal agency that has the authority to detect, investigate or prosecute acts of trafficking or the investigating of a crime where the acts of trafficking are at least one central reason for the commission of that crime, unless: - (1) You are under 18 years of age; or - (2) You are unable to cooperate with a request due to physical or psychological trauma; and - D. You would suffer extreme hardship involving unusual and severe harm upon removal. - 2.
 As the Principal Applicant, you may file for your eligible family member using Form I-914, Supplement A, when you file your Form I-914.
 You may also file for your eligible family member while your Form I-914 is pending or when you are in T-1 nonimmigrant status. - A. If you are under 21 years of age, you may file for the following family members: - (1) Spouse; - (2) Unmarried child(ren) under 21 years of age; - (3) Parent(s); and/or - (4) Unmarried sibling(s) under 18 years of age.